-With this knowledge, we'd like to design of smart catalysts.
+With this knowledge, we'd like to design smart catalysts.
 For example, we wish to engineer electron transfer chains.

 Our efforts are first directed to understanding in detail natural enzymes.
 We focus on the catalytic mechanisms and dynamics of biocatalysts capable of controlling coupled biocatalytic reactions.
 Our key questions are:

 - How are two catalytic reactions coordinated at a single active site?